FarronF/limerick-council-meetings/meetings/2016/11/21-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting of Metropolitan District of Limerick - 17th October 2016.md

 There are currently 143 outdoor staff employed in the Metropolitan District in

-road maintenance and 20 outdoor staff employed in parks maintenance in the--- 4
+road maintenance and 20 outdoor staff employed in parks maintenance in the
+---
+4

 Metropolitan area in Limerick City and County Council.
 Unfortunately it is not